MarkBennett/lets-learn-react-hooks/README.md

 You can see the final working component in `/src/compoments/FinalTimer.js`.
 Open the app in your browser and take a moment to play with it.

+> You can use the "Render Again" button to trigger a re-render in `App.jsx`.
+We'll explain how we're using `useState()` to trigger a re-render later.

 ## 1. Rendering A Pure Component

 1. Open `/src/components/Timer.jsx`